|Amplifier. A device that takes in an electrical signal and outputs a magnified

 Distortion.
 Where (aside from intended amplification) the output signal may not be an exact reproduction of the original input signal waveform.
 This may be due to a number of reasons including:

 Amplitude distortion.
 Typified by "clipping" where the peaks on the amplified signal are seen to flatten, this may due either due to incorrect DC biasing and/or over driving of the input.

 A DC blocking capacitor can be applied in the former case (keeping in the mind the attenuation effect it will have on the frequency components of the signal).
-Commercial amplifiers units, such as those of our SPA series may have such a coupling capacitor selectable by switch, carefully selected to match the bandwidth specification of the amplifier.
+Commercial amplifiers units, may have such a coupling capacitor selectable by switch, carefully selected to match the bandwidth specification of the amplifier.
 In the case of over driving of the input the simple fix is by a reduction of input signal amplitude.